jooyounggkim/jooyounggkim.github.io/_pages/review.md

 <div style="font-family:georgia; line-height:200%;">
 <em>
+"Dr. Kim was a very kind and smart professor, who made learning econ a valuable experience to me and (I hope) others."<br>
 "I took this class because I wasn't sure what I wanted to do.
-Jooyoung made me feel like I could be an economist."<br>
+Dr.Kim made me feel like I could be an economist."<br>
 "We were always encouraged to ask questions and be engaged throughout." <br>
 "Gave us a welcoming environment promoting a safe and comfortable place to ask questions." <br>
+"He was welcoming and is a wonderful teacher who allowed students to participate when needed and created an environment that was interactive in a lecture-based class."<br>
+"The professor was always kind and never made anyone feel bad for not knowing the answer to a question."<br>
 "Patient, constructive, good listener." <br>
 "He made learning enjoyable." <br>
 "He sought our feedback and responded to it." <br>
-"He did a great job giving feedback."<br>
 "Flexible, understanding, encouraging.
 He really wants his students to succeed." <br>
 </em>